charmplusplus/charm4py/examples/cuda/hapi/README.md

   - using torch: `stream_handle = torch.cuda.Stream().cuda_stream`
   - using numba: `stream_handle = numba.cuda.stream().handle.value`
 - currently, the hapiAddCudaCallback is restricted to torch and numba based Cuda streams.

+Running example

+- If running locally, use:

+$ python3 -m charmrun.start +p<N> hapi-cuda-callback.py

+- If running on a cluster machine with Slurm, use:

+$ srun -n <N> python3 hapi-cuda-callback.py